 Always follow your own professor’s guidelines first, no matter what advice you may find on the links below.

-- George Mason University offers a set of guidelines for use by undergraduates in Biological Sciences for writing papers, short-answer tests, posters, and scientific articles.
+- Monshaw University offers a set of guidelines for use by undergraduates in the Biological Sciences for writing papers.

 - This site defines and gives examples of quantitative writing and offers sample assignments across disciplines.